thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/walletpassphrase.md

 {% enditemplate %}

-*Example from Bitcoin Core 0.10.0*
+*Example from Dash Core 0.12.2*

 Unlock the wallet for 10 minutes (the passphrase is "test"):

 {% highlight bash %}
+dash-cli -testnet walletpassphrase test 600
+{% endhighlight %}

+(Success: no result printed.)

+Unlock the wallet for mixing transactions only for 10 minutes (the passphrase is "test"):

+{% highlight bash %}
-bitcoin-cli -testnet walletpassphrase test 600
+dash-cli -testnet walletpassphrase test 600 true
 {% endhighlight %}

 (Success: no result printed.)